spejchinoskiiw/parkly-backend/how-we-work.md

 SCOPE:
 1. Create a Facility api resource, all users can READ all Facilities
 2. Admin users can CREATE/UPDATE/DELETE all Facilities
-3. Manager users can UPDATE/DELETE locatioFacilitiesns they manage
+3. Manager users can UPDATE/DELETE Facilities they manage

 1. Create a Parking api resource, all Facilities have many parking spots, we should know how many spots a Facility is created with
 2. ALL users can READ all parking spots